ChimeHQ/RelativeCollections/README.md

 ### Notes on Data Structures

 You might be wondering why I didn't use a [Red-black tree](https://en.wikipedia.org/wiki/Red–black_tree) for this.
 Red-black tree's are great!
-They may be the simpliest self-balancing tree structure known.
+They may be the simplest self-balancing tree structure known.
+And, they can totally be used in this relative-data context.
 However, they do make some trade-offs.
 Compared to something like a [B-tree](https://en.wikipedia.org/wiki/B-tree), they need a lot more pointers.
 This adds to memory overhead and isn't great for locality of reference.
 This is basically why B-Tree's were invented in the first place.
 They also will compare unfavorably to an array for small N. And as they say, N is usually small.
 A B+Tree addresses both these limitations, though of course it is a lot more complex internally.

 At one point, I got excited about trying out a [skip list](https://en.wikipedia.org/wiki/Skip_list) for this, because skip lists are cool.
 I had a tough time getting my head around how to do this at all, and skip lists just made it harder.